 January 20, 2021

 Many dog-boarding facilities have begun using a “Cageless” style of boarding, and selling it as a benefit to you as it’s much cheaper to build or buy.
 The image conjures up one of dog’s playing and sleeping together in totally unity, and in complete peace.
 But we all know, dog’s are going to be dogs!
 Cageless boarding is a way a facility can save a great deal of money as you are not spending tens to hundreds of thousands of dollars on kennels.
 These facilities use a large room, some with beds, some without, lots of dogs, but no where for your dog to seek shelter, or privacy.
-This is a receipt for disaster… eventually.
+This is a recipe for disaster… eventually.
 Please do not be lured into this as a safe way to run your pet care facility.
 Big Dog Ventures never recommends this type of boarding facility to own, operate, or use for your own family pets.

 Here’s the proof: Have you ever noticed if your dog sleeps while facing the door, or sleeps with their back to a wall?
 When your dog is tired or wants to rest, does he or she go to his dog bed, doghouse, kennel, or crate, maybe a special place under a bush in the yard?
 Maybe your dog finds his/her special space in a dark place in your house, like a closet or under a desk?
 This is because instinctually, your dog is protecting itself.
 In nature, dogs are den animals and feel most comfortable within their “den.”
 This is because dogs are predators, and their most vulnerable positions are behind them.
 In a den, or protected area where the dog’s back is not vulnerable to other predators, dogs feel their safest.
 Dens tend to have protection on multiple sides allowing the dogs to position themselves to face the only entrance.
 This, in turn, makes sleep or rest as safe as possible for their natural instincts.
 Therefore, they seek out spaces where they are protected from the threat of other predators.
 This behavior is in their DNA and cannot be changed: they must be alert to predators, for their survival.
 When a dog is placed in an environment without a sufficient resting “den,” it creates a stressful, anxious environment, which can then lead to a negative boarding experience.